nataliecje/SC1015-vehicle-analysis/README.md

 claims: derived from numclaims; indicated by “Yes” or “No”, to specify if a customer has made claims or not

 **3. Removal of Outliers**
+Outliers can have a big impact on your statistical analyses and skew the results of any hypothesis test if they are inaccurate.
+These extreme values can impact your statistical power as well, making it hard to detect a true effect if there is one.

 **4. Re-scaling of Variables**
 Variables re-scaled: credit_score, traffic_index, veh_age